Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 – Tim’s blog

-However not quite though, by far the scariest thing I can imagine is another brain messing with my brain over the net, because it’s simply horrific, and just immoral.
-Of course you and your team of super smart, super rich, super good, super human guys have already reached 100K shares combined for that post alone, and my post will be probably be read thoroughly by a bunch of crazy enough people that’s it, that is the issue right there. 😉 (Slight irony here)
+However not quite though, by far the scariest thing I can imagine is another brain messing with my brain over the net, because it’s simply horrific and just immoral.
+Of course you and your team of super-smart, super-rich, super good, superhuman guys have already reached 100K shares combined for that post alone, and my post will be probably be read thoroughly by a bunch of crazy enough people that’s it, that is the issue right there. 😉 (Slight smirk of irony here)

 I strongly believe in technology as I’ve embraced it in my own professional path, in my own life and encourage others to do it too.
 There’s technology and there is technology though.